 Cornell University Museum of Vertebrates - About Us

-How does a male bird sing—using only his wings?
 What can a salamander’s spots tell us about local pollution levels?
-Where are the best places to discover new species of catfish?
+Where are the best places to discover new species of fishes?
 Scientists use specimens in the Cornell University Museum of Vertebrates (CUMV) to find answers to these and many other questions.
-By studying vertebrates—animals with backbones such as mammals, birds, fish, amphibians, and reptiles—researchers can provide valuable information about the health of an ecosystem or the evolutionary family tree of species.
+By studying vertebrates—animals with backbones such as fishes, amphibians, reptiles, birds and mammals—researchers can provide valuable information about the health of an ecosystem or the evolutionary family tree of species.
 They can even trace roughly how many and where species existed across the span of continents, decades, and millennia.
 Each specimen has countless stories to tell, and much like a library, CUMV lends specimens to scientists who bring those stories to light.

 Who uses the collection and why?